hellmarbecker/blog/_posts/2024-09-22-druid-data-cookbook-flattening-arrays-of-complex-objects.markdown

 Each member has a name and some other attributes.
 But what if I want to get a list of all the teams that Bob is a member of?
 I'd need to extract an array of the relevant subfields only.
 How do I do this in Druid?

 The naïve approach would be to write some expression like `JSON_VALUE("members", '$[*].name')`.
-But unfortunately, Druid does not support wildcard syntax in JSONPath expressions.
+Unfortunately, Druid does not support wildcard syntax in JSONPath expressions.
 So if seems that we are stuck.
 Or are we?

 ## Loading some data